Tuesday, September 26, 2023

 Monday, August 28, Day 2:

-The pancakes would cover a very large plate.
-The bread from which they made French toast was homemade and served with two very large slices of bread.
+The pancakes would cover a huge plate.
+The bread made for French toast was homemade and served with two huge slices.

 Eggs, Ham, and hash rounds were also served.
 Great place for a hungry man.
 I could not eat all of my French toast.